MJayVen/WP-inclass/README.md

 ---
 ---

 Hi!
-My name's **Mark** and I'm a senior computer science major here at New Paltz.
+My name's **Mark** and I'm currently a senior computer science major at SUNY New Paltz.

 ![Self-portrait](./Mark.jpg)